Leibniz-HBI/factli/README.md

 ### About

 1. Collects posts of accounts and creates individual folders containing JSON response for every account (get_posts.py).
-2. Collects content from CrowdTangle and creates CSV files containing the statistics of facebook pages (get_list.py).
+2. Collects content from CrowdTangle and creates CSV files containing the statistics of facebook/instagram pages (get_list.py).

 ### Storing API Access Token